gvwilson/sensibleadventures/nardica/nardica.md

 Iffy still heard the crash-after-crash of the shattered glass roof of the greenhouse raining down on the plants below.

-"I thought you said they were in containment!"
+"I thought you said they were contained!"
 Wales shouted.

-"They were!"
-Doctor Johel shouted back as Iffy scrambled to her feet and helped Aunt Naggie stand.
+"They are!"
+Doctor Johel shouted back as Iffy helped Aunt Naggie stand.
+"That was outside, not the basement!"

 Her foster mother cradled one arm in the other.
 "I think my wrist's broke," she said, her faced strained.

-"We need to find---"
-Whatever Wales was was going to say was cut off by another explosion, then another.
+Another explosion,
+then another,
+further away but still loud enough to be felt as well as heard.

-He took Doctor Johel's arm.
+Wales took Doctor Johel's arm.
-"We have to get out of here.
+"We have to get out of here,"
+he said urgently.
-Gayathri, no, now!"
+"Gayathri, no, now!"
 He pulled her along as she protested.

-"You two stay with me,"
-he ordered over his shoulder.
+Doctor Johel shook him off.
-"We need to find my gear and get back to the *Guinevere*."
+"I have to get back to my feeds.

-"But who's doin' this?"
-Iffy asked, taking Aunt Naggie's arm in unconscious imitation of Wales.
+The governor---"
+And then Wales touched the back of her head.
+Her eyes fluttered and her face went slack.

+"Gayathri."
-Wales shook his head.
+Wales shook her gently.
-"I have no idea.
-Gayathri.
-Gayathri!"
+"Gayathri,
+are you with me?"

 Doctor Johel shook her head muzzily.
 "Sorry..." she mumbled.